bytebase/bytebase.com-old/content/docs/en/features/schema-review/naming-column.md

 title: Column Naming Convention
 ---

-The unified naming convention has become the de facto standard recognized by developers.
-And the same applies to database.
-Bytebase provides this rule to unified column naming convention.
+The unified naming convention is desired by developers.
+And the same applies to the database space.
+Bytebase provides this rule to unify the column naming convention.

 ## About convention format